Educational Resources

 Abortion is Essential Healthcare, a new publication by the Center for Reproductive Rights and Columbia University’s Mailman School of Public Health, Heilbrunn Department of Population and Family Health, explains why abortion access is imperative during the COVID-19 pandemic.

-ABORTION LAW DATABASE: An online tool by the Abortion Law Project, the Center and other organizations with data about each U.S. state’s abortion restrictions.
+ABORTION LAW DATABASE: An online tool by the Abortion Law Project, the Center, and other organizations with data about each U.S. state’s abortion restrictions.

 Contraceptive Pearl: Contraception During COVID-19: E-Visit Contraceptive Template